-On Form 8308, the partnership states the date of the exchange and the names, addresses, and taxpayer identification numbers of the partnership filing the return and the transferee and transferor in the exchange.
-Also, the partnership provides their telephone number.
+On Form 8308, the partnership provides its telephone number and states the date of the exchange and the names, addresses, and tax-payer identification numbers of the partnership filing the return and the transferee and transferor in the exchange.
 The partnership must provide a copy of Form 8308 (or a written statement with the same information) to each transferee and transferor by the later of January 31 following the end of the calendar year or 30 days after it receives notice of the exchange.

-The partnership may be subject to a penalty of up to \$50 for each failure to timely file Form 8308 and a \$50 penalty for each failure to furnish a copy of Form 8308 to a transferor or transferee, unless the failure is due to reasonable cause and not willful neglect.
+The partnership may be subject to a penalty of up to \$100 for each failure to timely file Form 8308 and a \$50 penalty for each failure to furnish a copy of Form 8308 to a transferor or transferee, unless the failure is due to reasonable cause and not willful neglect.
 If the failure is intentional, a higher penalty may be imposed.
-See the form instructions for details.
+See Internal Revenue Code sections 6722, 6723, and 6724 for details.